The Half Life of Caffeine

 How long will caffeine be in my system?

-Caffeine takes a certain amount of time to work through your system.
-One study some years ago showed that the half-life of caffeine in healthy adults is 5.7 hours (see source).
-This means if you consume 200mg of caffeine at mid-day, you would still have 100mg in you at around 5.45pm.
+Caffeine is no different and takes a certain amount of time to work through your system and be metabolized by your liver.
+One study showed that the half-life of caffeine in healthy adults is 5.7 hours (see source).
+This means if you consume 200 mg of caffeine at mid-day, you would still have 100 mg in you at around 5:45 pm.

 The same study mentioned above showed that people with compromised liver function had a significantly longer half-life (a 49-year-old woman having alcoholic hepatic disease had a serum half-life of 168 hours).

 Some people may lack the gene or the gene may be defective.
-In this case, caffeine stays in the body a long time and can even cause allergy-like symptoms.
+In this case, caffeine stays in the body for a long time, increases sensitivity to caffeine, and can even cause allergy-like symptoms.

 What is the safe limit of caffeine in the body?

-With caffeine levels in beverages and food continuing to climb – many people are asking – what exactly is the safe limit?
+With caffeine levels in beverages and food continuing to increase – many people are asking – what exactly is caffeine’s safe limit?

-While the average caffeine consumption is around 200mg per day, The Mayo Clinic recommends that people not exceed to 500-600mg per day.
-Consuming more than this can result in adverse overdose symtoms.
-This of course is affected by body weight, health, and individual sensitivity.
+While the average caffeine consumption is around 200mg per day, The Mayo Clinic recommends that people not exceed 400-500 mg per day.
+Consuming more than this can result in adverse overdose symptoms.
+This, of course, is affected by body weight, health, and individual sensitivity.
 We’ve developed a caffeine safe limit calculator that shows you your safe amount based on your body weight.